 In this section, specify the address of the home being rented out and what type of residential property it is.
 For strata-titled, non-landed dwellings such as condo units, don’t forget to include the unit number.

 Additionally, explicitly state if you are leasing out an entire house or just a single room.
 Property experts also advise to describe the status of the home.
 For instance, are you renting it out sans furniture and equipment?
 If there are items included in the lease, the owner should attach an inventory in the rental contract, which the tenant needs to verify before signing.

 - Tenancy duration

-- Rental amount
+- Rental amount and deposits

 - What is provided by the landlord (furniture, utilities, etc)

 This section includes the inventory of furniture, fixtures, and equipment provided by the landlord to the tenant.
 The list should specify the conditions of such things.
 The tenant should check before signing off, while the landlord will check items during routine inspections and at the end of the tenancy.

 In a nutshell, the property owner is mandated to pay all necessary charges arising from the property, like quit rent, assessment, maintenance fees, and etc. He or she is also required to maintain and fix the property’s crucial infrastructure, including piping, electrical wirings, as well as posts and beams.
 Lastly, the landlord must give the tenant “quiet enjoyment” of the property and respect the tenant’s privacy.
 For more info, read Everything you should know about landlord rights and obligations in Malaysia.

 Generally, the obligation of the tenant includes paying the deposits and utilities, on top of paying the rent on time.
 The tenant is also obliged to keep the home safe and clean, as well as follow relevant laws or statutes.
 For more compressive information, check out Tenant’s Rights and Obligations in Malaysia.